 - This phase consists of Front end + Middle ware + Back-end

-- In font end: development coding are done even SEO setting are done
+- In front end: development coding are done even SEO setting are done

-- In Middle ware: They connect both font end and back end
+- In Middle ware: They connect both front end and back end

 - In back-end: database is created

 Testing is carried out to verify the entire system.
 The aim of the tester is to find out the gaps and defects within the system and also to check whether the system is running according to the requirement of the customer/client.